Dec 01, 2022

 The Master of Science in Nursing program can be completed with a minimum of 36 credit hours, but may require additional credit hours, depending on the completion of practice hours.
 If needed, additional courses will be added to the student degree program in alignment with the SAP and Academic Maximum Time to Completion policies.
 Students who do not complete their program in accordance with these policies may be dismissed.

-Management and Organizational Leadership Specialization
+Management in Organizational Leadership Specialization

-The MSN in Management and Organizational Leadership program includes 36-credit hours and a minimum of 140 practice experience hours.
+The MSN in Management in Organizational Leadership program includes 36-credit hours and a minimum of 140 practice experience hours.
 The course outcomes are aligned with the American Association of Colleges (AACN) MSN Essentials (2011) and incorporates the American Organization of Nurse Leaders (AONL) Competencies (2015).
 The program is designed to offer graduate level education to Registered Nurses (RN) with a Bachelor of Science in Nursing (BSN) degree.

 Designed for experienced nurses who want to expand their career options.
 This specialty prepares nurses to function in nursing leadership roles by engaging in scholarship, synthesize evidenced-based research and institutional data, and contribute to interprofessional collaboration and practice implementation for optimal outcomes in diverse healthcare settings.